 Now, when you play through each Trivia Experience, you can show the current round's score by simply enabling Show Rankings (R).
 You can then show the overall multi-round score, by enabling Show Multi-Game Rankings (M).
 In this example, you could play through each trivia round (i.e. Trivia Experience) until the last question.
 Then you could show the final score of this round and then the overall multi-game cumulative score.
 Or you could save the overall score until the end of the final round and skip configuring and enabling Multi-Game Rankings on the early trivia rounds and only use it for the final round.

 Connecting Players To Different Trivia Rounds Easily

-Use the Experience Warp feature to easily "jump" your players from one Trivia Round/Experience to another.
+Use the Experience Warp feature to easily "jump" your current and future players from one Trivia Round/Experience to another.
 This feature lets you select any of your other Experiences (i.e. Trivia Rounds) to instantly "warp" your players.
 Upon reaching the end of one Trivia Round/Experience and showing the final score for the round (Show Rankings - R) and the overall score (Multi-Game Trivia Rankings - M), you can then trigger an Experience Warp to automatically "jump" your players to the next round without them having to enter in a new Experience Code or URL.

-Upon executing an Experience Warp, all of your players will instantly load the Experience you select which would be the Trivia Experience that is your next round of Trivia.
+Upon setting an Experience Warp, all of your players will instantly load the Experience you select which would be the Trivia Experience that is your next round of Trivia.
 Your Experience Dashboard and Projector View (if open) will also instantly update and load the selected Experience.
 You can then press the Start button on the newly loaded Experience and your players will start playing the next round of Trivia.